ymuichiro/symbol/mkdocs/pages/en/userbook/wallet/create-profile.md

 title: Creating a Profile
 ---

-# Creating a new Profile
+# Creating a New Profile

-This page explains what is a wallet profile and how to create a **new** one from scratch.
+This page explains what a wallet profile is and how to create a **new** one from scratch.
 If you have a backup of a previous profile and want to restore it, follow the [Importing a Profile](./import-profile.md) tutorial instead.

 ## What Is a Profile